 Families in the ORCAS Program can access a range of supportive services designed to help children and youth succeed in their new communities.
 These include help with school enrollment, immunizations, and transportation, as well as guidance through the U.S. and Oregon school systems.

-All services provided under ORCAS are referral-based or facilitated through partner agencies.
-Services are tailored to the individual needs of each client, as identified through an intake, needs assessment, and a family-centered service plan.
-Our goal is to reduce barriers and help newcomer families build stability, confidence, and belonging in their new environments.
+All ORCAS services are referral-based or coordinated through partner agencies, and begin with an intake, needs assessment, and a family-centered service plan.
+Our goal is to reduce barriers and help newcomer families build stability, confidence, and a strong sense of belonging in their new environment.

 © 2015-2025 Art Sprouts, Inc. All rights reserved.
 Art Sprouts, Inc. is a registered Oregon nonprofit organization under section 501(c)(3) of the Internal Revenue Code, dedicated to charitable and educational purposes.
 At Art Sprouts, Inc., inclusivity and diversity are at the core of our mission.
 We welcome and serve individuals regardless of race, color, religion, gender, age, national origin, disability, marital status, sexual orientation, or military status.
 Our commitment to fostering a discrimination-free community extends to offering services in multiple languages and celebrating the richness of all backgrounds.
 ASI, Art Sprouts, Bend for Ukraine, and UA&Co. each operate as DBAs (Doing Business As) of Art Sprouts, Inc.